harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 #definition A **Syllable** is a basic unit of organization within a sequence of speech sounds (e.g. a word).

+The general structure of a syllable consists of two components :
+- Onset
+- Rhyme

+> [!warning] The structure of syllable is not "defined" in any sort of way.
+Different languages tend to have their own structure of a syllable.
+> Most languages do often share the common structure of *onset* and *rhyme* though.

+The two components of a syllable is usually separated by the *first vowel*.
+The onset describes the sound that comes before that vowel, and the rhyme describes the vowel sound and the sound that follows.

 ### General American English